On average, your neighbors pay $100 a month.See Your Rates

 Start spreading the news!
-This is the best single site on the Web for information about car insurance in New York.
+This is the best site to learn about car insurance in New York.

 This page will show you which types of coverage are legally required in New York, provide information about the cost of driving including average rates, and share some insights about insurance risk to help you protect yourself and your family.

-How much is car insurance in New York State?
+How much is car insurance coverage in New York State?
 Drivers shouldn't be surprised to hear car insurance costs more there than it does in many other parts of the US.
 Average insurance rates in New York are a much higher than the national average.
-(That said, prices vary depending on zip code and coverage.)
+Prices vary depending on your driving record, zip code, and coverage.

 Finding a dependable auto insurance provider in New York is important these days.
 But how do you determine which one is right for you?

 One way is to compare rates from a number of different car insurance companies.
 Let QuoteWizard help you do that.
 We’ll get you all the info you need, and connect you to a handful of agents, so you can find a policy that you, your vehicle, and your wallet will love.